agentcontest/massim_2022/docs/scenario.md

 * `create` - the bounds for how many obstacles are created (additional to the number of objects destroyed by the event)
 * `perimeter` - an additional radius where new obstacles may be created (added to the event's radius)

+### Norms

+Norms introduce dynamic small changes in the rules of the game.
+When a norm is in place, an agent must decide whether to follow or violate it.
+In the latter case, the violator is punished with a decrease in its energy level.
+Before policing a norm, the game's officer announces it to all agents.
+After a small number of steps, the norm becomes active.
+We call an *approved norm* a norm that is either announced or active.
+Each norm regulates a specific *subject*, that is, a characteristic of the scenario.
+Moreover, a norm regulates either an agent (individual level) or a team (team level).
+For instance, at the team level, a norm may state that at most 2 agents may adopt the role constructor.

+`Config: match.norms.*`:

+Regarding the general regulation:
+* `simultaneous` - how many norms are allowed to be in the state approved at the same step.
+* `chance` - the chance for a norm to be created (in %)
+* `subjects` - the subjects a norm may regulate

+Regarding each specific subject:
+* `name` - It must be one of the following options:
+  * Carry: the agents will be prohibited to carry some quantity of things
+  * RoleIndividual: the agents are prohibited to be of a particular role
+  * RoleTeam: the team is prohibited to have many agents of a particular role.
+* `announcement` - the number of steps of the announcement period
+* `duration` - the number of steps the norm stays active after the announcement period is over
+* `punishment` - the number of energy points an agent loses in case it violates a norm
+* `weight` - a weight of a subject to be chosen.
+For instance, if subject Carry has weight of 15 and subject RoleIndividual has weight of 15, then each subject has probability of 50% of being selected
+* `optional` - subject dependent information to help specifing what a norm should regulate.
+  * Carry:
+    * `quantity` - the number of things an agent may carry

 ## Tasks

 Tasks have to be completed to get score points.
 They appear randomly during the course of the simulation.